WishKuo/WonderLab/Software_Doc/Unity/Stage1_Gear.md

 # `TrainGearController.cs`
 This script should be added to the prefab of the train.

-It receives the input from either physical inputs or a keyboard, and then makes the action.
+It receives the input from either physical inputs (Buttons) or a keyboard, and then makes the action.

 ## Variables
 ### Configuration